NATO Science and Technology Organization: From AGARD to RTO

 The Advisory Group for Aerospace Research and Development (AGARD) was formed in 1952 and became an agency under the Military Committee in 1966.
 Its task was to foster and improve the interchange of information relating to aerospace research and development between the NATO nations.
 AGARD also provided scientific and technical advice and assistance to the NATO Military Committee in the field of aerospace research and development, with particular regard to military applications.

 In a mission statement in the 1982 History it published, the purpose involved "bringing together the leading personalities of the NATO nations in the fields of science and technology relating to aerospace".

-The founder and first chairman of AGARD, Dr. Theodore von Kármán, had dedicated his life to the enhancement of understanding and co-operation among scientists of different nations.
-In 1958 von Kármán hired Moe Berg to accompany him to the AGARD conference in Paris.
-"AGARD's aim was to encourage European countries to develop weapons technology on their own instead of relying on the U.S. defense industry to do it for them´.
+The founder and first chairman of AGARD, Theodore von Kármán, had dedicated his life to the enhancement of understanding and co-operation among scientists of different nations.
+In 1958, von Kármán hired Moe Berg to accompany him to the AGARD conference in Paris.
+"AGARD's aim was to encourage European countries to develop weapons technology on their own instead of relying on the U.S. defense industry to do it for them".

-AGARD originally started in 1952 with four Panels (Combustion, Aero-Medicine, Flight Test and Instrumentation, and Wind Tunnel and Model Testing).

-Von Kármán had a direct personal interest in the Panels - based on his life-long scientific work and his association with the military - and he gave them his guidance.
+AGARD originally started in 1952 with four Panels (Combustion, Aero-Medicine, Flight Test and Instrumentation, and Wind Tunnel and Model Testing).Von Kármán had a direct personal interest in the Panels - based on his life-long scientific work and his association with the military - and he gave them his guidance.

 At the beginning, there were less than 100 Panel members.
-Their number grew rapidly to 200 in 1960 and with the expansion to 9 Panels in 1970, there were more than 500 Panel members in the 1990s.
-After a restructuring in 1994 the number of Panels was reduced to 7, plus a Technical Information Committee (TIC).
+Their number grew rapidly to 200 in 1960 and with the expansion to nine Panels in 1970, there were more than 500 Panel members in the 1990s.
+After a restructuring in 1994 the number of Panels was reduced to seven, plus a Technical Information Committee (TIC).